Dr. Daniel Cameron: Inside Lyme Podcast

 Risks vs. benefits of COVID-19 vaccine

-The risks of developing persistent symptoms and serious complications from COVID-19 were discussed in a Morbidity and Mortality Weekly Report.
+The risks of developing persistent symptoms and serious complications from the covid-19 vaccine were discussed in a Morbidity and Mortality Weekly Report.

 “As of January 3, 2021, a total of 20,346,372 cases of coronavirus disease 2019 (COVID-19) and 349,246 associated deaths have been reported in the United States.
 Long-term sequelae of COVID-19 over the course of a lifetime currently are unknown; however, persistent symptoms and serious complications are being reported among COVID-19 survivors, including persons who initially experience a mild acute illness.”